 The Village Hall is situated in Cumbernauld Village and is accessible by public transport.
 There is a bus stop in front of the centre.
 For those travelling to the venue by car there are car-parking facilities outside the centre.
 There is also access to local taxi companies.
-For further details on available transport click here.

 The Village Hall has been specially adapted for persons with disabilities.
 Disabled access points can be found at the front of the building and specially adapted lifts will transport visitors to and from the first floor.
 Disabled toilet facilities can be found on both floors in the centre.

 Conditions of hire, cost of hire and booking form